Family praise ‘hero’ who was shot while stopping terrorist entering synagogue

 Al-Shamie was on police bail for an alleged rape when he carried out the attack, sources said

-A tribute, provided by Mr Daulby’s family through Greater Manchester Police, said: “Adrian Daulby was a hero and tragically lost his life in the act of courage to save others, he was a beloved brother, loving uncle to his four nieces and one nephew and a cherished cousin.
+A tribute, provided by Mr Daulby’s family through Greater Manchester Police (GMP), said: “Adrian Daulby was a hero and tragically lost his life in the act of courage to save others, he was a beloved brother, loving uncle to his four nieces and one nephew and a cherished cousin.

 “The family is shocked by the tragic, sudden death of such a lovely down to earth man.